CAT Exam Preparation 2026: Get Free Study Material, Prep Strategy & Tips from Toppers

 CAT Preparation Strategy 2026

-Candidates can choose to join a coaching or do self study.
-Both have their own benefits but the following are common.
-The basics of CAT exam preparation are:
+Candidates can choose to join a coaching institute or do self study.
+Both have their own benefits but hard work is required in both.
+Here are some basic tips for CAT exam preparation:

 • Understand CAT syllabus and CAT exam pattern